danaivach/gold-miners-draft/README.md

-# gold-miners-draft
+# Agent-Oriented Programming - Gold Miners Tutorial

-### Task 1 - Hello world
+### Task 1 - Print Hello world
-Print "hello world" at the @start plan of the agent.
+In `miner.asl`, l.
+8-12 define the _initial beliefs and goals_ of a miner agent.
+The miner is initialized as follows:
+- `ready_to_explore`: the agent believes that it is ready to explore the mine for gold;

-### Task 2 - Decouple the agent from the environment features
+- `!start`: the agent has the goal to start.

-Currently, the knowledge about the size of the environment is hardcoded in the behavior of the agent.
-Update the context of the plan @ready_to_move so that the agent takes into consideration its belief (env_size(Width, Height)) about the environment size.
+Upon initialization, the miner reacts to the creation of initial beliefs and goals.
+For example, the miner stives to achieve the goal `!start` by executing the `start_plan` (l.
+19-21).
+Update the body of the `start_plan` so that the miner prints "Hello world" upon initialization.

+### Task 2 - Agent beliefs for decoupling the agent from its environment
+The miner agent reacts to the creation of the initial belief `ready_to_explore` by executing the `ready_to_explore_plan_1` (l.32-37).
+Based on the body of the plan, the miner behaves as follows:
+- it computes a random position (X,Y) within the mine environment;
+- it creates the goal `!explore(X,Y)` for exploring the route to (X,Y) while looking for gold.

+Currently, the dimension of the mine environment (Width = 21, Height = 21) are hardcoded into the miner's plan.
+We can decouple the miner's plan from specific environment details with the use of _agent beliefs_ and _variables_.
+Visit http://localhost:3272/ to inspect which beliefs the agent acquires at run time:

+Check the syntax of the agent's belief about the environment size (`env_size`) to update:
+- the context of `ready_to_explore_plan_1` so that the plan is only executed when the agent has a belief `env_size(X,Y)`.
+Now, the plan will be applicable only if the variables X, Y become bound to specific values based on a _ground_ belief (e.g. `env_size(100, 100)`) of the miner's belief base at run time.
+- the body of the plan so that the random position is computed based on the variables X, Y instead of the hardcoded values 21, 21.

 ### Task 3 - Enable the agent to react to discovered gold
 Currently, the agent perceives when it has discovered some gold in the environment, but it ignores it.
 Create a plan so that the agent reacts when it acquires the belief gold(X,Y) by behaving as follows: